bennyaustin/logicapp-synapse-sqlpool/README.md

 Logic App to Pause, Resume, Dial-Up and Dial-Down Synapse Dedicated SQL Pool

 ## Pre-Requisites
- - Grant the Managed Identity of this Logic App the Contibutor role to the Synapse Dedicated SQL Pool that you wish to manage
+ - Grant the Managed Identity of this Logic App the Contibutor role to the Synapse Dedicated SQL Pool that you want to manage
- - Grant the Managed Identity of this Logic App the db_owner role to the Synapse Dedicated SQL Pool that you wish to manage
+ - Grant the Managed Identity of this Logic App the db_owner role to the Synapse Dedicated SQL Pool that you want to manage
 ```sql
 CREATE USER [logic-app-name] FROM EXTERNAL PROVIDER
 GO